pulumi/pulumi-cloud/README.md

 ### Added
 - [cloud] Added `Response#getHeader` function.
-- [cloud-aws] New config settings have been added to enable overriding default cluster EC2 instance roles and to suppress creating a File System as part of a cluster. (`cloud-aws:config:ecsAutoClusterInstanceRolePolicyARN` and `cloud-aws:config:ecsAutoClusterUseEFS`)
+- [cloud-aws] New config settings have been added to enable overriding default cluster EC2 instance roles and to suppress creating a File System as part of a cluster. (`cloud-aws:config:ecsAutoClusterInstanceRolePolicyARNs` and `cloud-aws:config:ecsAutoClusterUseEFS`)

 ### Changed
-- [cloud-aws] The default permissions for cluster EC2 instances and for function and container-based compute have been reduced, to `AmazonEC2ContainerServiceforEC2Role` and `AWSLambdaFullAccess` respectively.
+- [cloud-aws] The default permissions for cluster EC2 instances and for function and container-based compute have been reduced.

 ## Released